 No. Quite the opposite.
 Quitting smoking, or better still not taking it up, is the best thing you can do to reduce your risk of developing lung cancer.
 Find out more...

 Is it true that people with dark skin can't get skin cancer?

 People with naturally very dark skin can still develop skin cancer even if they rarely, if ever, get sunburnt.
 Find out more...

 Heard by Daniel

-Eyelid cancer is more common than people think
+Is eyelid cancer more common than people think?